pyscaffold/pyscaffold/docs/index.rst

 .. note::

-   PyScaffold 4 is compatible with Python 3.6 and greater *(you might be able to run it on Python 3.5, however that is not officially supported)*.
-   For legacy Python 2.7 please install PyScaffold 2.5 *(not officially supported)*.
+   PyScaffold 4 is compatible with Python 3.6 and greater For legacy Python 2.7 please install PyScaffold 2.5 *(not officially supported)*.